🇦🇺 Official 2026 Guide for Aussies

 1. Electronic Customs Declaration (ECD)

-Indonesia has moved to a digital customs form.
-You must complete the ECD (Electronic Customs Declaration) 3 days before arrival to get a QR code.
+The old blue paper customs cards are gone.
+You must complete the ECD (Electronic Customs Declaration) up to 3 days before arrival to generate a QR code to scan at the airport.
 Official site: ecd.beacukai.go.id.

 2. Bali Tourist Levy

-All international arrivals must pay the mandatory Bali Tourist Levy.
+All international arrivals must pay the environmental Bali Tourist Levy.
 The fee is IDR 150,000 (approx. $15 AUD).
-To make your arrival smoother, pay this online using the official "Love Bali" system before you depart Australia.
+To make your arrival smoother, pay this online using the official "Love Bali" app before you depart Australia.

 💸 Typical Costs (AUD)